gafoo173/HardView/docs/What.md

 </p>

 This document explains all functions in the HardView library, what they return, and how to use them from Python with example outputs.
+>**Note:** This library is legacy and no longer supported.
+Please read the README.md file to learn about available alternatives.

+---
 > **Note:** To see all functions working together in practice, refer to the `TestAll.py` file included in the project.

 > ⚠️ **Important Notice**